FarmasiaVR/farmasia-vr/Docs/buid.md

 ![img7](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/img/devoculus1.png)

 After the tests are completed you can download/update the new build to the Quest 2 headset from the store/app library.\
-Depending on the channel you chose to publish on you might have to change the channel in the headsets library where the app is located.
+Depending on the channel you chose to publish on you might have to change the channel in the headset's library where the app is located.